 There are plenty of ways to enjoy your break away from sex, and really, treating a yeast infection should only take a few days, depending on the severity.
 Since yeast infections are caused by excess Candida in your vagina, you can take steps to help boost the "good" bacteria and promote healthy vaginal balance.

-Incorporating daily probiotics to encourage good bacterial growth and a healthy pH during a yeast infection treatment can significantly improve symptoms and even prevent recurring yeast infections.
+Incorporating daily probiotics to encourage good bacterial growth and a healthy pH during a yeast infection treatment, like Fluconazole, can significantly improve symptoms and even prevent recurring yeast infections.
 Along with probiotics, a healthy diet featuring plenty of vitamins and minerals, such as B vitamins and amino acids, is vitally important for maintaining a healthy vaginal pH.
 So crack open a cookbook and eat some veggies, and if you're feeling brave in the kitchen, host a dinner party!